-The premise of the FDA is that you are government property.
+The premise of the FDA is: you are government property.
 That’s what would have to be true for the government to have legitimate authority over how you treat yourself.

 The other pillar supporting the FDA is: altruism.
 The rational individuals, who would not swallow the snake-oil cure-all, have to be stopped to protect the irrational.
 That means: you cannot be allowed to buy drugs without a prescription because Looney Louie would harm himself if everyone were free of this prescription law.

-Notice, what’s at stake here is rationality vs. irrationality, not intelligence vs. dullness nor ignorance vs. knowledgeableness.
-A rational person knows his intellectual limitations and seeks the advice of the more knowledgeable and/or more intelligent.
+Notice, what’s at stake here is rationality, not intelligence or knowledgeableness.
+A rational person knows his intellectual limitations and seeks the advice of the more intelligent and knowledgeable.
 (And private certification would be a crucial aid here.)

-And since rationality vs. irrationality is the same as moral vs. immoral, what the FDA is set up to accomplish is nothing less than sacrificing virtue to vice.
-It stops the rational, conscientious, moral man from acting on his judgment–for the sake of protecting the irrational, out-of-focus, immoral man from the consequences of his chosen state.
+And since “rational vs. irrational” is the same alternative as “moral vs. immoral,” what the FDA is set up to accomplish is nothing less than the sacrifice of virtue to vice.
+It stops the rational, conscientious, moral man from acting on his judgment—for the sake of protecting the irrational, out-of-focus, immoral man from the consequences of his chosen state.

 Nothing could be more evil.

 I opened this post by distinguishing between two levels of opposition by pro-capitalists who are against the FDA.
-The first level is that of people who will tell you that the FDA is a good and needed agency in general, even though some of the Agency’s decisions are dubious.
-The FDA is part of civilized existence.
+The first level is that of people who will tell you that the FDA is a good and needed agency but there’s a problem with some of the Agency’s decisions.
+These people think that the FDA is just part of civilized existence.

-The deeper level identifies the issue of individual rights and grasps how the FDA violates them.
+I pointed out a deeper level: individual rights and how the FDA violates them.